Julian Royds Gribble: Death

-He was taken prisoner and died of pneumonia at Niederzwehren Prisoner of War Camp in Germany, aged 21.
+He was taken prisoner and died of pneumonia at the Niederzwehren prisoner of war camp in Germany, aged 21.
 Although he died 14 days after the end of the war, systems were not yet in place to repatriate those held prisoner.

 He is commemorated on the War Memorial at Long Bredy in Dorset, close to Kingston Russell House, which had been purchased by his father in 1913.
 His sister Vivien designed a memorial window for him at Preston, Hertfordshire.

 The medal

 His VC was destroyed in a house fire and no replacement has been issued.